-HPP and PHEP funding helps recipients build and sustain public health and health care preparedness capabilities outlined in ASPR’s Healthcare Preparedness Capabilities: National Guidance for Healthcare System Preparedness and CDC’s Public Health Preparedness Capabilities: National Standards for State and Local Planning.
-These documents establish core capabilities, such as medical surge, information sharing, and emergency operations, critical to an effective response for emergencies.
+HPP and PHEP funding helps recipients build and sustain public health and healthcare preparedness capabilities outlined in ASPRs Healthcare Preparedness Capabilities: National Guidance for Healthcare System Preparedness and in CDCs Public Health Preparedness Capabilities: National Standards for State and Local Planning.
+These documents establish standards for protecting human health and national health security.

-This marks the third year that HPP and PHEP funds are being awarded jointly, encouraging further cooperation between the nation’s healthcare and public health systems, and reducing the administrative burden on grantees.
-With aligned HPP and PHEP cooperative agreement programs, communities can conduct more effective joint planning, exercising, and program operations.
-These activities are vital for communities to prepare, respond, and recover from emergencies, and help communities manage healthcare and public health on a daily basis.
+With aligned HPP and PHEP cooperative agreement programs, states and communities can more easily, efficiently, and effectively conduct joint planning, exercising, and program operations.
+These activities are vital in preparing communities to respond and recover from emergencies and help communities manage healthcare and public health on a daily basis.